 One of the biggest challenges facing the solid wood furniture industry is a shift in consumer preferences.
 Younger generations are less likely to prioritize ownership of large, traditional pieces of furniture and are more likely to favor smaller, more modular pieces that are easier to move and store.
+For example, the young prefer to choose the solid wood minimalist desk compared with the traditional solid wood desk.
 In addition, many consumers are increasingly concerned about the environmental impact of their purchases, and are looking for furniture that is sustainably sourced and produced.

 These trends have led to a decline in sales for many traditional solid wood furniture retailers, who are struggling to adapt to changing consumer demands.
 Many companies have responded by expanding their product lines to include more modular and eco-friendly options, or by shifting their business models to focus on e-commerce and direct-to-consumer sales.